One Thing is Needed

 Queen Elizabeth II said in one of her Christmas Day messages: ‘For me, as a Christian, when Jesus answers the question, “Who is my neighbour?” the implication drawn by Jesus is clear.
 Everyone is our neighbour, no matter what race, creed or colour.’

 ‘[He] passed by on the other side’ (v.31b) is such an evocative expression.
 There are so many hurting people around us.
 Once you have seen, don’t be like the priest and the Levite in Jesus’ parable and pass by on the other side.
-The Samaritan ‘took pity’ (v.33b), he took care of him (v.34b) and he gave his money (v.35).
+The Samaritan ‘took pity’ (v.33b).
+As Jackie Pullinger points out, he put the man on his own donkey (v.34), not the churches donkey!
+He took care of him (v.34b) and he gave his money (v.35).
 Jesus says at the end of this story, ‘Go and do likewise’ (v.37b).

 Mary had her priorities right.
 She ‘sat at the Lord’s feet, listening to what he said’ (v.39).
 She realised that, although there were many distractions and worries around, there was nothing more important than simply sitting at Jesus’ feet and listening to him.
 This should be your number one priority.

 Martha was too busy to take time to enjoy her friendship with Jesus when he came to her home.
 Not spending time with Jesus is the biggest mistake you can make in your spiritual life.
 Nobody on their death bed ever said, ‘I wish I had spent more time at the office.’
 Many regret not spending more time on their most important relationships.

 It is probably no accident that the next story Luke tells is about Jesus teaching his disciples how to pray.
 We see Jesus himself modelling the importance of spending time with God in prayer, and the interest that sparks in his disciples (11:1).
 That is then the context for him to teach them the ‘Lord’s Prayer’.